ChanthMiao/ghc-wiki-mirror/Errors-as-(structured)-values.md

 - [ ] Introduce proper diagnostic types for the different phases of the compilation pipeline (i.e. `TcRnMessage`, `PsMessage` etc).
-Initially these will be opaque types with no constructors, and "filled" later, to minimise breakages.
+Initially these can also contain a selection of all the GHC-emitted messages, and "filled" later, to minimise breakages.
 Introduce also an umbrella `GhcMessage` type which will be used in the driver, at the top level, to report diagnostics.
 At this stage we won't yet make use of any of the new types;